Darth-Carrotpie/BaseBuilderCore/README.md

 # To Do - QoL:
-- Remove Editor Cools code and add as a package dep instead
+[x] Remove Editor Cools code and add as a package dep instead (removed, it is not available as a managed package)
 - Add CI/CD on push to release a package
 - Improve existing code extensibility
+- Add Tests

 #To Do - Features (Forces):
 - Add global centrific force, to center the graph naturally on zero